What is a Full Port Ball Valve?

 The through-bore design and internal ball

-The defining feature of a full port ball valve is the oversized hole drilled through the internal ball.
-Because the diameter of the hole matches the pipeline, there is no restriction for the fluid as it passes through the unit.
-This geometry allows for a straight-through flow path, which is particularly beneficial for pigging operations where cleaning devices must pass through the line.
+The oversized hole drilled through the internal ball is a defining characteristic of full port ball valves.
+The hole diameter matches the pipeline, so there is no restriction for fluid as it flows through the unit.
+This geometry provides a through flow path (straight-through) and is of unique benefit for pigging operations in which cleaning devices must travel along the pipeline.

-The ball itself can be designed as either a floating type or a fixed trunnion-mounted type.
-Floating designs utilize line pressure to push the ball against the downstream seat for a tight seal, while trunnion designs use mechanical supports for the ball, making them suitable for high-pressure applications where operating torque must be kept under control.
+Not only can the ball be optional made as float or trunnion support, Float designs rely on line pressure to force the ball against the downstream seat for a tight seal, whereas trunnion valves use mechanical supports that allow stability and suitable performance for high-pressure applications where operating torque constraints are present.

 Material options and seat configurations